 Most of this section follows the waymarked Lullingstone Loop (and in some places also a horse route) on part of a clockwise circuit around this country park.

-Turn right onto the DVP, the driveway to Millmead and several other properties but also a public footpath.
+- Turn right onto the signposted DVP, the driveway to Millmead and several other properties.
 At the end of the drive take the path to the right of “The Chalet”, past allotments and through a wooden swing gate into a meadow.

 The rest of the walk essentially follows the Walk 1–23 route.

 Continue along this tree-lined path for 600m, with the river on your right and glimpses of a large fishing lake beyond it.
 At the far end go through a small parking area and keep ahead on a tarmac lane to come to the imposing Tudor Gatehouse? of Lullingstone Castle.

 - It is well worth detouring through the Gatehouse entrance to visit the unusual parish church of St Botolph?.
 This “Church on the Lawn” is open to the public at all times, even though you might have to unhook a chain and walk across the private lawn of Lullingstone Castle to reach it.

 To resume the walk continue along the lane past the grounds of Lullingstone Castle (including its World Garden), still heading N. In 700m you pass a large shed on the left housing Lullingstone Roman Villa (and temporarily leave the DVP, which branches off just before then to take a higher route into Eynsford).

 If you want to cut out the last part of the walk and head directly to the station (1¼ km away) without going past any refreshment places, follow the directions below.

 - Turn right by the Roman Villa onto a private road (which is also a public footpath), crossing the river on a bridge.
 At the end of the road turn left onto the tarmac path alongside the A225, go under the railway bridge and turn sharp right up the station approach road.
 Cross the footbridge to Platform 1 for trains to London.